Wimmics/olivaw/docs/examples/README.md

 The [AEC3PO reports folder](./aec3po/) should provide some examples of model tests made over the [AEC3PO ontology](https://github.com/Accord-Project/aec3po) project

 The [MUNC reports folder](./munc/) should provide some examples of model tests made over the [MUNC ontology](https://ns.inria.fr/munc) project

+The [NRV reports folder](./nrv/) should provide some examples of model tests made over the [NRV ontology](https://ns.inria.fr/nrv) project